hectorcrispens/dockAngl/README.md

 ## Comandos disposibles de angular/cli

   **add** Adds support for an external library to your project.
   **analytics** Configures the gathering of Angular CLI usage metrics.
-See https://angular.io/cli/usage-analytics-gathering.
+See https://angular.io/cli/usage-a  		nalytics-gathering.
   **build** (b) Compiles an Angular app into an output directory named dist/ at the given output path.
 Must be executed from within a workspace directory.
   **deploy** Invokes the deploy builder for a specified project or for the default project in the workspace.
   **config** Retrieves or sets Angular configuration values in the angular.json file for the workspace.
   **doc** (d) Opens the official Angular documentation (angular.io) in a browser, and searches for a 		given keyword.
   **e2e** (e) Builds and serves an Angular app, then runs end-to-end tests.
   **extract-i18n** (i18n-extract, xi18n) Extracts i18n messages from source code.
   **generate** (g) Generates and/or modifies files based on a schematic.